 Some Music Videos are filmed with a very small crew of no more than 5 crew members.

-Do we need more than 1 day to film?
+Do you need more than 1 day to film?
 Do you want to film in more than one location?
 Do we need to hire actors?
 Do you need extras?
 Do you need a make-up artist?
 Do you want us to shoot with a specific camera?
 Are there any animals involved or animal handlers?
 Do you need dancers?
 Do you need a rain machine?
 Do we need to film in a Sound Stage?
-Do you need complex VFXs ?
-Don’t get discouraged after everything I said above.
-Frankly, we can work with you if the budget allows for a camera, lights and a small crew on a location of your choice.
+Do you need complex VFX?
+Don’t get discouraged by everything I said above.
+Frankly, we can work with you if the budget allows for a digital cinema camera, lights and a small crew on a location of your choice.
 If you need in South Florida or near Miami, please contact us for a free consultation.
 We can guide you in the right direction.